 Whether you are looking to partner with an FMC for the first time or are considering whether it would be worthwhile to switch FMC partners, here are some of the key qualities to look for in an FMC, along with suggested questions to ask.

-As end-of-year planning approaches crunch time, many fleet professionals are evaluating life cycles and deciding when to move older vehicles off the books.
 It is a good time to consider upgrading.
 A combination of new tax laws and a stable resale market has created financially favorable conditions for fleet purchasing, which will certainly help organizations looking to keep drivers happy in a competitive economic environment.

 Late last year, Congress passed, and President Trump signed, the Tax Cuts and Jobs Act (TCJA) of 2017.
 While the full impact of these changes has not yet been felt, any company that is dependent on a mobile workforce should carefully evaluate the potential impact and their strategy around company transportation.